samirm00/Speech-Synthesis/README.md

 # Speech-Synthesis

-> A simple web site allows the user to enter something and then the input will convert to voice , it allows the user to select different accents , change the voice speed rate and the pitch (voice deepness).
+> A simple web site allows the user to enter something and then the input will convert to voice , it allows the user to select different accents , change the voice speed rate and the pitch (highness or lowness of the voice).

 ## Table of contents
 * [General info](#general-info)